Kiranraj1998/Human-face-detection/README.md

 # Human-face-detection

+Objective:

+Build a lightweight, CPU-friendly human face detection system that goes end-to-end—from data prep to real-time deployment—using Ultralytics/YOLO.

 This project has two parts:

 **1.Computer Vision** — Train, evaluate, export and deploy a YOLOv5n face detector (Ultralytics).